 - Over-the-counter drugs, injections, and supplies that are prescribed for the member by a nurse practitioner or physician

 - Video-conference or other telehealth consultations

-Coverage for on-site Health Center services is offered to provide quality health care, cost savings, and convenience.
+Coverage for on-site clinic services is offered to provide quality health care, cost savings, and convenience.
 These services are neither required to be used nor intended to replace your personal choice of health care providers.